 The major advantage of electronic OLR over thermal OLR is that lack of bimetallic strip results in low heat losses inside the relay.
 Also, Electronic relays are more precise that the thermal relays.
 Some manufacturers build electronic relays with extensive features such as earth fault protection, motor stall protection, etc. Electronic overload relays are much suited for applications that require a frequent start and stop of motors.

 They are designed in such a way to withstand the starting current (which is typically 6 to 10 times the full load current) of the motor for a limited period (typically 15-30 seconds depending on the threshold of current).

 Parts of a thermal overload relay

 Apart from the bimetallic strip and contacts discussed in the working principle section above, there are a few more parts in an overload relay that needs to be understood.

 Terminals L1, L2, and L3 are input terminals.
 It can be directly mounted to the contactor.
 Supply to the motor can be connected to Terminals T1, T2, T3.

 Ampere range setting

 A rotary knob is present over the overload relay.
 Using this knob, the rated current of the motor can be set.
 The current can be set between the upper and lower limits provided.
 In the case of electronic overload relay, an additional knob for tripping class selection is also provided.

 A reset button is present over the overload relay to reset the overload relay after a trip and clearance of fault.

 Manual/Auto reset selection

-With manual/auto reset selection button, we can choose between manual and automatic reset of overload relay after a trip.
-If the device is set to auto, remote reset of OLR is possible.
+With the manual/auto reset selection button, we can choose between manual and automatic reset of these relays after a trip.
+If the device is set to auto, a remote reset of OLR is possible.

-The overload relay is provided with two auxiliary contacts – one NO (97-98) and another NC (95-96).
-NO contact is for trip signalling and NC contact is for disconnecting the contactor.
+They are provided with two auxiliary contacts – one NO (97-98) and another NC (95-96).
+NO contact is for trip signaling and NC contact is for disconnecting the contactor.
 NC contacts should be capable of direct switching of contactor coil.

 Using the test button, it is possible to test the control wiring.